About Marybeth

 Marybeth believes that the City of Falls Church is a great place to live, work, go to school, shop and raise a family.
 She ran for office because she wanted to ensure that those who are elected are the same people who are involved in the City as volunteers and active community members.

-She has been employed as Falls Church City Public School Community Outreach Director since 2005, connecting school, business and non-profit community to strengthen all parts of the community.
+She has been employed by Falls Church City Public School since 2005, connecting school, business and non-profit community to strengthen all parts of the community.

-She was a co-founder of the 2017 Falls Church Women's History Walk, a community event that combined historical information about female leaders in Falls Church, with an opportunity take a walk, and enjoy a community gathering.
+She is a co-founder of the Falls Church Women's History Walk, a community event that combined historical information about female leaders in Falls Church, with an opportunity take a walk, and enjoy a community gathering.

 Marybeth earned M.Ed. from University of Virginia and B.A. from Villanova University.